OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 The effective privileges inside a trigger are those of the owner of the table whose trigger is executing.
-The privilege of executing a trigger is derived from the privilege of performing the trigger action, e.g. update of a specific column.
+The privilege of executing a trigger is derived from the privilege of performing the trigger action, e.g., update of a specific column.

 The effective privilege inside a stored procedure is that of the owner